CounterpartyXCP/Documentation/docs/advanced/api-v2/rest.md

     }
     ```

-- Routes in the `/backend` group serve as a proxy to make requests to AddrindexRS.
+- Routes in the `/bitcoin` group serve as a proxy to make requests to Bitcoin Core.

 # Counterparty API Root [`/`]